Applied Behavior Analysis track

 In the ABA track you will complete a set of core courses that cover research skills and the classic areas of psychology.
 You will also complete a set of courses that target the core principles and applications of behavior analysis.
 In addition to your coursework, you will have opportunities to apply what you have learned to real-world settings like an internship and working on research projects with faculty members.

-The Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Assistant Behavior Analyst® examination.
-Applicants will need to meet additional requirements before they can be deemed eligible to take the examination.
+The Association for Behavior Analysis International has verified the following courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst® or Board Certified Assistant Behavior Analyst® examination.
+Applicants will need to meet additional eligibility requirements and demonstrate they reside in an authorized country before they can be deemed eligible to take the examination.

 An introduction to core concepts and principles of behavior analysis.
 Overarching themes include philosophical assumptions of behavior analysis, operant and respondent conditioning, and verbal behavior.
 3 credit hours.